tinted-theming/base24/roadmap.md

 templates where beneficial (for example if a template has no need to use the extended pallette then it would be pointless to duplicate work)

-Currently Base24 has one participant.
-I would certainly encourage anyone who wishes to contribute in any way to do so
+Currently, Base24 has one participant.
+I would certainly encourage anyone who wishes to contribute in any way to do so.

 |Key:| |